Refreshing. Activating. Holistic.

-Whole body cold therapy is a highly effective treatment method that was developed in Japan and has been known in Europe since 1980.
-In Germany, it was introduced in 1985 in various clinics and since 1998 has also been available on an outpatient basis.
+Whole-body cryotherapy is a highly effective treatment method that was developed in Japan and has been known in Europe since 1980.
+In Germany it was introduced in 1985 in various clinics and since 1998 it can also be performed on an outpatient basis.

 Mode of action

-Further positive effects are the increase of the lung volume, increase of the one-second capacity and the oxygen saturation of the blood, relaxation of the bronchial tubes, decrease of the carbon dioxide content and decrease of the skin tension, especially with psoriasis and neurodermatitis.
+Other positive effects are the increase of lung volume, increase of one-second capacity and oxygen saturation of blood, decongestion of bronchial tubes, decrease of carbon dioxide content and decrease of skin tension, especially in psoriasis and neurodermatitis.

 Frequency of use

-Initially, the treatment should take place as often as possible, up to 1-2 times a day.
+Initially, the treatment should be as frequent as possible, up to 1-2x/day.
 However, this depends on the circumstances (e.g. place of residence).
 At least 20 applications are necessary for a long-term effect.

-If you are interested in the treatment, we will inform you in detail about the so-called contraindications.
-You can also have an information sheet or our flyer sent to you.
-All in all it is similar to the sauna.
+We will inform you in detail about the so-called contraindications if you are interested in the treatment.
+You can also ask for an information sheet or our flyer.
+All in all, it is similar to the sauna.

 What side effects have been observed?